 I might be overthinking it, but it did feel like Park was there to save Eleanor and Eleanor had to be a mystery that Park needed to figure out.
 This is common with stories in one way or another, but that doesn’t mean I have to enjoy it.
 It’s important, and probably more interesting, for there to be a balance between the two.

 Park is half-Korean and while it is good to have diversity, the way his skin was described was often a little bit awkward.
-If you think about it, the way Park is constantly represented as a feminine male (which there needs to be more of) can be racist because Asian males are always seen as feminie.
+If you think about it, the way Park is constantly represented as a feminine male (which there needs to be more of) can be racist because Asian males are always seen as feminine.
 The mother was also a bit stereotypical.
 I’m not certain, but I think Eleanor’s two friends were black, and they were just there to be ‘sassy’.
 They weren’t even relevant to the plot.
-Powell tried to be diverse, which is good, but she could have done a better job.
+Rowell tried to be diverse, which is good, but she could have done a better job.

 I’ll give it 5.5/10.